SAFE-Stack/docs/docs/client-server.md

     ...
 </Project>
 ```

-* Reference this file to your client project (as above).
+Finally, reference this file to your client project (as above).
 You can now reference those types in the client; types will be compiled into Javascript types and seamlessly translated for you.

 ## Sharing Code
 You can also share code using the same mechanism.
 This is extremely useful for e.g shared validation or business logic that needs to occur on both client and server.